Juniper/OpenJNPR-Container-vMX/README.md

 ### Distribute vmxt process on different cores

 Prior to 17.4, the launch script tries to randomize the cpu core assigned to the process vmxt (J-KERN).
+You can limit the number of cores via the env variable NUMCPUS.
+The number of worker cores used by riot will be NUMCPUS-3.

-Starting with 17.4, the process makes use of a configuration file in /etc/vmxt/init.conf to control the cpus used.
+With 17.4, the process makes use of a configuration file in /etc/vmxt/init.conf to control the cpus used.
 This file can be provided via the env variable VMXT at launch, pointing to a file that will be used if present.
+This file doesn't seem to be used by 18.1 and newer versions.

 ```
 $ cat vmxt.conf